microsoft/aroworkshop/_entries/03-02 deployment.md

   ...
 ```

+### Create new project

-**Step 1:** Create a new project called "OSToy" in your cluster using the following command
+Create a new project called "OSToy" in your cluster using the following command

 `oc new-project ostoy`